Physics is just an underlying concept for everything around us

 Course Approach

-• There are no entry requirements, but please come along ready to have some fun and use your imagination to explore - What is building physics and why is it important?
+• This course is an introduction to basic building physics.
+There are no entry requirements, but please come along ready to have some fun and use your imagination to explore - What is building physics and why is it important?

 • Live, online, interactive teaching, with lots of opportunity to be curious.